srimuthurajesh/Tech-Notes/Java/Language/03_java_collections.md

 - allowing safe traversal, even if the collection is modified during iteration.
 - suits when collection modification are expected
 Ex: CopyOnWriteArrayList, ConcurrentHashMap

+## Locks in Hibernate
+Locks are mechanisms used in Hibernate to manage concurrent access to data in a database.
+They help maintain data integrity and consistency when multiple transactions are trying to access or modify the same entity simultaneously.

+Types of Locks
+Optimistic Locking:

+Definition: Optimistic locking assumes that multiple transactions can complete without affecting each other.
+Instead of locking the data when it is read, it checks for data integrity only when the transaction is about to be committed.
+Implementation: This is typically achieved using a version field in the entity.
+When an entity is updated, the version number is incremented.
+If the version number in the database does not match the one in the entity during an update, a StaleObjectStateException is thrown.
+Use Case: Suitable for scenarios with low contention and where conflicts are rare.
+Pessimistic Locking:

+Definition: Pessimistic locking assumes that conflicts will occur and locks the data as soon as it is read, preventing other transactions from accessing it until the lock is released.
+Implementation:
+Pessimistic Read Lock: Allows multiple transactions to read the data but prevents them from modifying it.
+Pessimistic Write Lock: Prevents any other transaction from reading or writing the data.
+Use Case: Suitable for high contention scenarios where conflicts are expected.
+Lock Modes in Hibernate
+Hibernate provides several lock modes that can be specified when retrieving an entity:

+LockMode.NONE:

+No locking is applied.
+This is the default behavior.
+LockMode.READ:

+A shared lock is acquired for reading the entity.
+Multiple transactions can read the data concurrently, but no updates are allowed.
+LockMode.UPGRADE:

+An exclusive lock is acquired, preventing other transactions from acquiring any locks on the entity.
+This is useful when you plan to update the entity.
+LockMode.OPTIMISTIC:

+Used for optimistic locking.
+Hibernate checks the version of the entity before committing changes.
+LockMode.OPTIMISTIC_FORCE_INCREMENT:

+Similar to OPTIMISTIC, but forces the version number to increment even if no actual changes are made to the entity.
+LockMode.PESSIMISTIC_READ:

+Acquires a pessimistic read lock.
+Other transactions can read the data but cannot modify it.
+LockMode.PESSIMISTIC_WRITE:

+Acquires a pessimistic write lock, preventing any other transaction from reading or writing the data.

+## Steps to Handle Transaction Failures in Hibernate
+Use Transactions: Always enclose your operations in a transaction block.
+Begin a transaction, perform operations, and commit or roll back as necessary.

+Exception Handling: Use try-catch blocks to catch exceptions related to transactions.
+Common exceptions include HibernateException, RollbackException, and TransactionRequiredException.

+Rollback the Transaction: If an exception occurs, rollback the transaction to revert any changes made during that transaction.

+Close the Session: Always ensure that the Hibernate session is closed to free up resources.